06 Jun Legal and financial fraud on the elderly

 - Have a lawyer store your deeds including original wills, powers of attorney and titles to homes.
 Lawyers do not normally charge any fee for this service but you should check when asking for this service.
 Once you entrust the deeds to their possession they are charged with a duty to store them safely keep records and protect the deeds from movement without proper consent or legal authority.
 The Law Institute also maintains records and movement of the law practice.

-- If you able to get a free legal consult with a Community Legal Centre or a private law firm offering first consult for free, ask for a legal health check to see if your affairs are really in order or not.
+- If you able to get a legal consult with a Community Legal Centre or a private law firm offering first consult, ask for a legal health check to see if your affairs are really in order or not.
 It is recommended that deeds are reviewed every 5 years or earlier particularly if there has been a change in the family such as divorce, death marriage or new addition to the family.

 - Always get a legal document drawn up if there is a verbal agreement between family members involving substantial sums of money.